 As the overall self-evaluation exercise is supposed to be of a holistic nature, it is also important that the findings of the self-assessment report are distributed widely to everybody concerned.
 This is not just essential for information purposes, but will also allow individuals to take action in their areas of responsibilities.
 It is part of a quality culture that every person working in the higher education institution takes into account how to enhance quality as part of their everyday work.
-As further guidance, MQA would provide a detailed format for the self-evaluation report.

-It is expected that a first self-evaluation report may take up to four months to be finalised.
-Subsequent versions may take less time, as the processes might be better institutionalised, but it will still be an ambitious task.
+It is expected that a first self-evaluation report can be an ambitious task and may take up considerable time.
 The final report that is being submitted should be assessed in terms of its readability, clarity and comprehensiveness.
 The report should be submitted in English language in order to allow easy access to information for international reviewers.
-The external review would begin after the self-evaluation report has to be submitted to MQA.
+The self-evaluation report has to be submitted to MQA by the deadline given by MQA in the initiation letter.
 It has to be submitted in electronic form and in one hard copy.
-MQA will forward the report to the review panel members.
+MQA will forward the report to the Audit Panel members.
 The legal representative of the higher education institution should sign the report.

-4) Audit Panel Nomination
+3.4 Audit Panel Nomination

-Upon submission of the self-evaluation report, MQA appoints a panel of reviewers.
-This panel comprises of 3 to 5 members.
+Upon submission of the self-evaluation report and after the contract with the higher education institution for an institutional audit has been signed, MQA appoints a panel of reviewers.
+This panel comprises of 3 to 5 members; 5 for universities and colleges and 3 for institutes.
 One of the members is appointed by MQA to be the Chair of the audit panel.
 The members should have substantial experience in higher education and understand the diversity of higher education institutions.
 It is ensured that the panel has adequate competence in terms of teaching and learning processes, including learning outcomes, and of other regulations or processes such as qualifications frameworks or quality assurance.
-MQA would also appoint one of its staff members to each panel of reviewers.